Mujtaba-Biyabani/auth0-falcor-sample/01-Authorization-RS256/README.md

 # Auth0 Falcor RS256 Authorization
 <img src="https://img.shields.io/badge/community-driven-brightgreen.svg"/> <br>

-This sample demonstrate how to add authentication to a Falcor app with Auth0.
+This sample demonstrates how to add authentication to a Falcor app with Auth0.

 This repo is supported and maintained by Community Developers, not Auth0.
 For more information about different support levels check https://auth0.com/docs/support/matrix .